You'll love this recipe for Broiled Bacon Wrapped Scallops. It's so easy and so delicious. I make this for parties and they are gone in no time.

 For best results, place scallops on several paper towels to get them dry.
 This is the best way to make perfect scallops!
 While they are draining on the paper towels, make the dipping sauce.

-Make the dipping sauce by combining mayonnaise, Sriracha, minced garlic, and lemon balm.
-If you don't have lemon balm (it's not that easy to find) just use lemon zest.
+Make the dipping sauce by combining mayonnaise, Sriracha, minced garlic, and lemon zest.

 Stir well and refrigerate until serving scallops.